 The automagic kernel list may be what is causing the boot to fail, or you may also need to change the 'default' value to point to the old Kernel.

-Disconnect from console and shutdown the VM from the OnApp UI.
+Disconnect from the console and shutdown the VM from the OnApp UI.

-Then boot it up and all going well the VM will boot normally now.
+Then boot it up.
+The VM should boot normally now.